leoxjiang/leoxjiang.github.io/_posts/2024-06-30-carnegie-hall-performance.md

 note: ""
 ---

 This is my first time playing the piano at Carnegie Hall.
 I am so honored.
+Video recording was prohibited.

 <a href="/images/piano/20240630CarnegieHall.jpg" target="_blank">